softrams/gauge-taiko-steps/README.md

 ## How to use it

-Installl this npm package to your Gauge js project.
+Install this npm package to your Gauge js project.

 ```bash
 # npm